Peter Parker walking around New York City.

 Still shots showing Peter Parker with Harry Osborn and Spiderman with the young kid who believes in him (Jorge Vega).

 But in this movie, Spider-Man has to deal with not just one, but two villains, the other being his childhood best friend Harry Osborn (Dane DeHaan), who is after Spidey’s blood in hopes that it’ll cure his terminal disease.
 When his attempts to get some fails, he teams up with Max Dillon—now known as Electro—for some sweet, villainous revenge.
 What’s Spider-Man doing during all of this, you ask?
-He’s currently locked in his room, googling attempting to put some research into finding out who exactly his parents are.
+He’s currently locked in his room, searching the Internet to find out who exactly his parents were.
 He’s interrupted, however, when Gwen calls him to let him know that she will be moving to England in a few weeks upon earning a scholarship to Oxford.
 Naturally there is a heroic “please don’t go because I love you,” scene between the pair where Gwen talks Peter into coming to England with her.
 But this is Spider-Man, folks, and he’s got to stay in the good old US of A, so as soon as they have their plans worked out, another power outage calls Spider-Man to duty.

 Harry and Peter at the riverbank.